 1. Any Standard Spot Light Bulb

 I’m going to let you in on a bit of an open secret here.
-When it comes to heat lamps for your chameleon you can use any standard spotlight bulb providing it’s the correct wattage and correct fitting.
+When it comes to heat lamps for your chameleon you can use any standard spotlight bulb providing it’s the correct wattage, that it emits heat and is the correct fitting.

-You may have to try different wattages to get the correct temperature and you may need different ones for summer and winter.
-I also recommend buying a multi-pack of bulbs because you never know when one will blow.
+Always have more than one heat bulb to hand because you never know when one will blow.
 You don’t want your chameleon to go without heat for too long when this happens.